Ruby Gloom: Episodes

+Series overview

 In some regions, the series has three seasons, with the first two consisting of 13 episodes and the third consisting of 14 episodes.
 This list follows the original Canadian episode order, which labels the 40 episodes as two seasons with 20 episodes in each.

 Most of the episodes contain a short skit at the beginning and end of the episode.
 "Gloomer Rumor" and both parts of "Last Train to Gloomsville", the first and last episodes of the series, are the only episodes to not have two shorts, but just one (an ending skit for "Gloomer Rumor" and "Last Train to Gloomsville, Part II" and a beginning skit for "Last Train to Gloomsville, Part I").
 Both parts of "Hair(Less): The Musical" have no shorts.